 Section 4.1.1 of the City's Official Plan states that it is a City objective to provide for an appropriate range, variety and mix of housing types and styles, densities, tenure and affordability to satisfy the varying housing needs of our community through all stages of life.
 In addition, 4.C.1.12. states that "The City favours a land use pattern which mixes and disperses a full range of housing types and styles both across the city as a whole and within neighbourhoods."
-The proposed development will increase the range of dwelling units available in the city.
-The site development concept includes a mix of 1-, 2- and 3-bedroom dwelling units.
+The proposed development will increase the range of dwelling units available in the city, and in particular within the Pioneer Tower East / Sportsworld MTSA.
+The site development concept includes a mix of 1-, 2-, and 3-bedroom dwelling units.
 The range of unit types in this location will appeal to a variety of household needs.
 Moreover, the mixed-use nature of the proposed redevelopment as well as the building form will assist in achieving complete community.